fuchslab/scModels/cran-comments.md

 There were no ERRORs, WARNING or NOTEs.
 Status: OK

-## Resubmission
+## Update
-This is a resubmission.
-All suggestions from the last submission review have been fixed.
-For more information see News.md
+This is an update fixing warnings generated for deprecated functions in mpfr.